A. Ellen Stanton

 Known as stern but fair, students took great pride in Miss Stanton.
 She was described as a tall and distinguished woman, often wearing trained dresses during the day, and always looking like a “grand, although gracious lady.”
 She abolished more of the trivial rules, and instituted more self-government among the students.
 Like Mrs. Metcalf, Stanton gathered able and scholarly teachers, such as Julia Osgood (Art), Clara Pike (Natural Sciences), and Elizabeth Palmer (Classics).
 Miss Stanton herself taught Mental and Moral Science, as well as Butler’s Analogy while principal.
 During her tenure, the Alumnae Association, founded in 1870, increased in membership and influence, After many years of lobbying, the Trustees finally admitted alumnae, its first female members, to the Board in 1896.

 Stanton maintained a close friendship with Mrs. Wheaton, visiting in her home nearly every day, and traveling with her to the Isles of Shoals, the mountains of New Hampshire, and other locations during the hot summer months.
-On Mrs. Wheaton’s 80th birthday, 27 September 1889, Miss Stanton and the students arranged a “Fete Day” in her honor, which has been celebrated as Founders Day every since.
+On Mrs. Wheaton’s 80th birthday, 27 September 1889, Miss Stanton and the students arranged a “Fete Day” in her honor, which was continued as Founders Day until late in the 20th century.
 It was thus a blow to Mrs. Wheaton when Miss Stanton resigned in 1897.

 The 1890s was a decade of change in women’s higher education.
 Increasing numbers of public high schools opened (Norton’s opened in 1900); BA-degree granting colleges for women were opening, such as Radcliffe, Pembroke, and Smith; and schools founded as seminaries, such as Mount Holyoke, were adopting college status.
 Wheaton’s enrollment declined precipitously, which resulted in a financial drain on Mrs. Wheaton, who financed all maintenance and construction as well as making annual gifts to cover each year’s operating deficit.
 In 1895, the Trustees voted to add a college-preparatory course to the seminary curriculum, apparently headed in the same direction as many other long-established schools for women, such as Troy and Abbott academies.
 Miss Stanton probably realized that she was not the person to take the seminary forward into the unknown future of women’s education.
 Her resignation in 1896, postponed at the Trustees’ request until 1897, precipitated a major change in direction for Wheaton Seminary.